New Windows onto the Sun: Probing the Sun’s magnetic field with an array of new missions and observatories

 4. Aditya-L1

 These missions will open new windows onto the Sun and its magnetic field.
 They will provide the first clear views of the solar poles (Solar Orbiter) and the highest spatial resolution ever in the Extreme Ultraviolet (Solar Orbiter) and in the visible (DKIST).
-Additionally, they will explore a new spectral window onto the solar photosphere and chromosphere (Sunrise III, Aditya-L1).
+They will also explore a new spectral window onto the solar photosphere and chromosphere (Sunrise III, Aditya-L1).

 The advanced instrumentation, complemented by novel data analysis techniques and state-of-the-art magneto-hydrodynamic simulations, will allow tackling, often in entirely new ways, long-standing difficult problems that have resisted previous attempts at resolving them.